The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 1).
 Free On Board (F.O.B):

-In this situation, the seller will load the vessel with the petroleum products and cover the cost of exportation and transportation to the buyer.
-This is the model the Nigeria National Petroleum Corporation (NNPC) uses to handle crude oil sales from allottees.
+In this situation, the crude oil seller will load the vessel with the petroleum products and cover the cost of clearance, while the crude oil buyer will cover the cost of transportation after making payment.
+This is the model the Nigeria National Petroleum Corporation (NNPC) uses to handle crude oil sales from everyone.

 2).
 Tanker Take Over (T.T.O):

-In this situation, the buyer takes over the hiring of the vessel and all the products onboard.
+In this situation, the crude oil buyer takes over the hiring of the vessel and all the products onboard.

 3).
 Tanker to Tanker Transshipment (T.T.T):

-In this situation, the buyer will hire their own vessel, then use it to buy the products from the seller.
+In this situation, the crude oil buyer will hire their own vessel, then use it to tranship the products from the crude oil seller’s vessel.

 Setting Up Your Crude Oil Brokerage Business